Ewen Montagu: Family

 Montagu's youngest brother, Ivor Montagu, was a film maker and Communist.
 Ewen Montagu married Iris, the daughter of the painter Solomon J. Solomon, on 14 June 1923.
 They had a son, Jeremy (b.
 1927), who became an authority on musical instruments, and a daughter, Jennifer, who became an art historian.

 Montagu was a first cousin once removed of comedian Christopher Guest, through Montagu's maternal grandparents.

 In popular culture

-Montagu has been portrayed on screen twice.
+Montagu has been portrayed on screen twice relating to Operation Mincemeat.
 In the 1956 film The Man Who Never Was, he was portrayed by Clifton Webb.
 In the 2021 film Operation Mincemeat, he was played by Colin Firth.
 Montagu himself appeared in The Man Who Never Was, playing an air-vice marshal questioning the Ewen Montagu character in a briefing.

-He has also been portrayed by Natasha Hodgson, Holly Sumpton, Geri Allen, Emily Barber, Alex Young, Madeleine Jackson-Smith, Gerianne Pérez, and Jessi Kirtley in the West End and Broadway musical Operation Mincemeat.
+Montagu has also appeared as a character in at least one adaptation of the real life murder of Francis Rattenbury.
+The best known is the Terence Rattigan radio play (1975), stage play (1977) and TV movie (1987) Cause Célèbre.
+Montagu was played by Rory Fleck-Byrne in the original BBC Radio 4 radio play and the stage adaptation and by Adam Blackwood in the later TV movie.
+An earlier television play based on the case, Killer In Close-Up: The Rattenbury Case (1958), written by George F. Kerr and produced by Melbourne television station ABV-2, but as the recording is no longer known to exist, it is not clear if the defence barrister was identified as Montagu, nor who played him.

-Montagu appears as a character in the Terence Rattigan play Cause Célèbre.
+In the musical Operation Mincemeat, the role of Montagu was originated on the West End by co-creator Natasha Hodgson, who also reprised the role on Broadway.
+All other performers of the role have also been women, including Holly Sumpton, Geri Allen, Emily Barber, Alex Young, Madeleine Jackson-Smith, Gerianne Pérez, Jessi Kirtley, Julia Knitel, Katy Ellis, Georgina Hagen and Amy Parker.